How to Choose the Best Livestock Guardian Dog

 These are some more vital questions to ask yourself before looking for a specific livestock guardian dog.

-Once you know what your needs and your dog’s need are, the next step to choosing the best livestock guardian dog is to learn about the dog breeds available.
+Once you know what your needs and your dog’s needs are, the next step to choosing the best livestock guardian dog is to learn about the dog breeds available.

 4. Find a reputable breeder or source for your new guardian dog